 All applications must provide Documentation of Financial Need:

 A copy of the 2021 Federal Income Tax Return, or copy of the Tax Return Transcript from the parent or guardians to document household income.

 Award letter of household member’s participation in any of the following benefits programs: Free or Reduced Lunch, Supplemental Social Security, Food Stamps, TANF, WIC or AHCCCS.

 * Extensions may be granted on an individual basis.
 Please contact firstname.lastname@example.org.

 If you are a high school student enrolled in Scottsdale Community College Concurrent Enrollment, you may apply for the Concurrent Enrollment Assistance Grant to assist with tuition and registration fees.
 Tuition Assistance is available on a first-come, first-serve basis.
-Please complete the Concurrent Enrollment Tuition Assistance Grant Application and upload to the Dual/Concurrent Form Upload.
+Please click here to complete the Concurrent Enrollment Assistance Grant application.

-Please be advised, that notification of award or denial will be sent via email after an eligibility evaluation.
+Please allow until February 20, 2023 for notification of award or denial will be sent via email after an eligibility evaluation.